-The first postgraduate conference at SOAS focuses on Southeast Asia and issues of mobility and migration within and across national boundaries.
+I’m pleased to be part of the postgraduate organising committee for the first postgraduate conference at SOAS that focuses on Southeast Asia and the issues of mobility and migration within and across national boundaries.
 Full programme to be released soon, please look out for it.

 Conference and screening programme released.
 Registration open!